Abdokacimi/Mongodb-aggregation-framework/README.md

 # Mongodb-aggregation-framework
-This notebook show us how we can use the mogodb's aggregation framework to perform some analysis operations on a collection
+This notebook shows us how can we use the mogodb's aggregation framework to perform some analysis operations on a collection